Quasisymmetric functions for nestohedra: Unlabeled rooted trees

-Given a connected building set $B$, recall that to each vertex $v\in P_B$ is associated the rooted tree $T_v$, called $B$-tree, which is the Hasse diagram of the poset $P_v$.
-Let $T(B)=\{T_v\mid v\in P_B\}$ be the multiset of the corresponding unlabelled rooted trees.
-The following expansion is a special case of \cite[Theorem 9.2]{BJR} which is formulated without proof for generalized permutohedra.
+Given a connected building set $B$, recall that to each vertex $v\in P_B$ is associated the labeled rooted tree $T_v$, called $B$-tree, which is the Hasse diagram of the poset $P_v$.
+Denote by $T^{\circ}_v$ the unlabeled rooted tree associated to a $B$-tree $T_v$ by forgetting the labels.
+Let $T(B)=\{T^{\circ}_v\mid v\in P_B\}$ be the multiset of the corresponding unlabeled rooted trees.
+The following expansion is a special case of \cite[Theorem 9.2]{BJR} which holds for generalized permutohedra.

 \begin{theorem} For a building set $B$ the quasisymmetric enumerator $F(P_B)$ is the sum of $T$-partitions enumerators corresponding to vertices of $P_B$